ropensci-archive/opendata/README.md

 -   [WDI](http://cran.r-project.org/web/packages/WDI/index.html):
     Search, extract and format data from the World Bank's World Development Indicators.
+-   The [<span
+    class="Ohat">Zillow</span>](http://www.Omegahat.org/Zillow/) package
--   The [Zillow](http://www.Omegahat.org/Zillow/) package provides an R interface to the [Zillow](http://www.zillow.com/) Web Service API.
+    provides an R interface to the [Zillow](http://www.zillow.com/) Web Service API.
 It allows one to get the Zillow estimate for the price of a particular property specified by street address and ZIP code (or city and state), to find information (e.g. size of property and lot, number of bedrooms and bathrooms, year built.) about a given property, and to get comparable properties.
 -   [pxweb](http://cran.r-project.org/web/packages/pxweb/index.html):
     Generic interface for the PX-Web/PC-Axis API.
 The PX-Web/PC-Axis API